Sonosfera

 You only play music on hold.
 Telephone hold music has its own licensing arrangements, separate from in-premises performance.

-You already hold a service that covers your PPL PRS obligations.
+You already hold a service that covers the exact rights you need.
 Don't pay twice.
-If your current service demonstrably includes UK public performance licensing, an additional licence is redundant.
+If your current service demonstrably documents the same public-performance scope for your venue, an additional licence may be redundant.

 You run a home salon with specific client arrangements.
 Edge cases around home salon licensing are genuinely complex.
 The chair rental and home salon licensing article covers specific scenarios, including who is responsible when chair renters are present.